joannafernandez/cnt_MSci/README.md

 ---

+### These resources can be used at any point, you do not need to complete L1-6 to use these.
 > #### L7_pyranges_basics.md
 > Practical guide/cheat sheet of PyRanges commands for genomic interval opperations in Python.
 This is a powerful python module for working with data sets in genomic intervals (ie: BED and GTF style data)